 Perhaps the feature that stood out to us the most is the cold smoking capability of the MAK 2-Star General.
 Cold smoking opens up a plethora of options for delicious food, like fish, cheese, and smoked nuts.
 An interestingly innovative feature is the WiFi access of the Yoder YS640s, which could indicate the direction in which pellet smoker manufacturing may soon head.
-The Charbroil technology of the PG500 from Fast Eddies, as well as an ash catcher, side shelves, and large warming drawer make that grill stand out.
+The Charbroil technology of the PG500 from Fast Eddies, as well as an ash catcher, side shelves, and large warming drawer, make that grill stand out.

 Depending on what you’re looking for, each of the above five grills will offer unique and exciting features.
-It’s all up to the individual home BBQ lover, and the meals they’re looking to make with their pellet grill.
+It’s all up to the individual home BBQ lover and the meals they’re looking to make with their pellet grill.
 All of these grills are great for home smoking and will deliver deliciously tasting smoked food if you smoke and cook on them cleanly and correctly.

 Dimensions and Weight:

 When it comes to the dimensions and weight of pellet grills, the pricer the grill, the heavier and bigger it tends to be.
-That holds true with all of the grills on this list, with weights ranging from 175 to 225 for the least expensive ones, up to over 300 pounds for the most expensive.
+That holds true with all of the grills on this list, with weights ranging from 175 to 225 for the least expensive ones up to over 300 pounds for the most expensive.

 Carrying these pellet grills is at least a 2-person job, with the MAX General requiring a dolly or other equipment to move.
-The dimensions and weight are important to consider when buying a pellet grill, because they will determine how much space you have, and the capacity your smoker will have to cook delicious meats.
+The dimensions and weight are important to consider when buying a pellet grill because they will determine how much space you have and the capacity your smoker will have to cook delicious meats.

 The most common built material for today’s pellet grills is steel.
 Some grills are stainless steel, some are thick gauge or double-layered, and so on.
-The Yoder Smoker on this least uses a nickel-plated cooking station, which helps maintain even temperature throughout, according to the manufacturer.
+The Yoder Smoker on this list uses a nickel-plated cooking station, which helps maintain an even temperature throughout, according to the manufacturer.
 The build quality of all of the steel-based materials used in these grills are all solid, but again, you get what you pay for.

 As far as origin, the criteria to make this list is simple.
 A significant amount of the production of the grills had to be done in the USA.
-Some grill manufacturers, like Yoder, Traeger, and Weber outsource their manufacturing to non-US-based companies, but a brand worth its salt should make their customers aware of that.
-We took the time to add only American made pellet grills to this list because we know many BBQ lovers find that important.
+Some grill manufacturers, like Yoder, Traeger, and Weber, outsource their manufacturing to non-US-based companies, but a brand worth its salt should make their customers aware of that.
+We took the time to add only American-made pellet grills to this list because we know many BBQ lovers find that important.

 As is the case with everything else you buy, you get what you pay for when it comes to the size and material of your cooking surface.
 If you’re starting to see a pattern, it’s because there is one.
 While some of the cooking surfaces of some grills on this list might be smaller than others on this list, even the least expensive will provide plenty for the typical home BBQ lover.